Wes Welker: 2011 season

 Through 15 games, Welker led the NFL in receptions, receiving yards, yards per game, and receptions for first downs, and ranked in the top five in receiving touchdowns and receptions of 20 yards or more.
 He finished the season with 122 receptions (tied for fourth-highest total in NFL history), 1,569 receiving yards and 98.5 yards per game (both second to Calvin Johnson of the Detroit Lions), and 77 receptions for first down (tied with Johnson for the NFL lead).
-He also had a career-high nine touchdown receptions.
+He also had nine touchdown receptions.
 He was named to the Pro Bowl for the fourth time and earned First Team All-Pro honors for the second time in his career.

 In the Divisional Round against the Denver Broncos, he had six receptions for 55 receiving yards and a receiving touchdown in the 45–10 victory.
 In the AFC Championship against the Baltimore Ravens, he had six receptions for 53 receiving yards.
 The Patriots reached Super Bowl XLVI where they faced off against the New York Giants in a rematch of Super Bowl XLII.
 In the Super Bowl, Welker had seven catches for 60 yards, but the Patriots lost to the Giants again, this time by a score of 21–17.
 Late in the fourth quarter with a little over four minutes remaining, with the Patriots ahead 17–15 and on the Giants' 44-yard line, Welker dropped a pass with both hands on the ball.
 Welker was near the Giants' 20-yard line.
 The Patriots were forced to punt and set up the Giants' eventual game-winning drive.
 He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2012.